Wells Fargo Headquarters

 - The company reduced the 20 million pound waste stream, equivalent to 700 full 1 dump trucks worth of trash.

 - Wells Fargo was recognized as a CDP Supplier Engagement Leader.

 - Wells Fargo made 36,250 new team member commitments to improve sustainability.

-- In 2018, Wells Fargo launched or announced several products and services to help customers better manage their money and spending in a more convenient, proactive way.
+- In 2018, Wells Fargo launched several products and services to help customers better manage their money and spending in a more convenient, proactive way.